terra-money/classic-core/docs/specifications/oracle.md

 In order to get fair exchange rates, the oracle operates in the following way:

 * Let P = {P1, P2, ...} be a time series split up by `params.VotePeriod`, currently 1 minute.
 In each P, validators must submit two votes:
-  * A `MsgPricePrevote`, containing the SHA256 hash of the exchange rate of Luna is with respect to a Terra peg.
+  * A `MsgExchangeRatePrevote`, containing the SHA256 hash of the exchange rate of Luna is with respect to a Terra peg.
 For example, in order to support swaps for Terra currencies pegged to KRW, USD, SDR, three prevotes must be submitted each containing the uluna&lt;&gt;ukrw, uluna&lt;&gt;uusd, and uluna&lt;&gt;usdr exchange rates.
-  * A `MsgPriceVote`, containing the salt used to create the hash for the prevote submitted in P-1.
+  * A `MsgExchangeRateVote`, containing the salt used to create the hash for the prevote submitted in P-1.
 * At the end of each P, votes submitted are tallied.
   * The submitted salt of each vote is used to verify consistency with the prevote submitted by the validator in P-1.
 If the validator has not submitted a prevote, or the SHA256 resulting from the salt does not match the hash from the prevote, the vote is dropped.
   * For each currency, if the total voting power of submitted votes exceeds 50%, a weighted median price of the vote is taken and is record on-chain as the effective exchange rate for Luna w.r.t. said currency for P+1.